elimereu/resume/content/publication/Holland.md

 # Abstract and optional shortened version.
-abstract = "Many tools have been developed to extract functional and mechanistic insight from bulk transcriptome profiling data.
+abstract = "Background: Many functional analysis tools have been developed to extract functional and mechanistic insight from bulk transcriptome data.
 With the advent of single-cell RNA sequencing (scRNA-seq), it is in principle possible to do such an analysis for single cells.
-However, scRNA-seq data has specific characteristics such as drop-out events, low library sizes and a comparatively large number of samples/cells.
-It is thus not clear if functional genomic tools established for bulk sequencing can be applied on scRNA-seq in a meaningful way.
-To address this question, we performed benchmark studies on in silico and in vitro single-cell RNA-seq data.
-We focused on the tools PROGENy and VIPER that estimate pathway and transcription factor (TF) activities, respectively.
-For the in silico study we simulated single cells from TF/pathway perturbation bulk RNA-seq experiments.
-Our simulation strategy guaranteies that the information of the original perturbation is preserved while resembling the characteristics of scRNA-seq data.
-We complemented the in silico data with in vitro scRNA-seq data upon CRISPR-mediated knock-out.
-Our benchmarks on both the simulated and in vitro data revealed comparable performance to the original bulk data.
-Additionally, we showed that the TF and pathways activities preserve cell-type specific variability by analysing a mixture sample sequenced with 13 scRNA-seq different protocols.
-Our analyses suggest that functional genomics tools can be used on scRNA-seq data, and provide a benchmark for further methods development by the community."
+However, scRNA-seq data has characteristics such as drop-out events and low library sizes.
+It is thus not clear if functional TF and pathway analysis tools established for bulk sequencing can be applied to scRNA-seq in a meaningful way.
+Results: To address this question, we perform benchmark studies on simulated and real scRNA-seq data.
+We include the bulk-RNA tools PROGENy, GO enrichment, and DoRothEA that estimate pathway and transcription factor (TF) activities, respectively, and compare them against the tools SCENIC/AUCell and metaVIPER, designed for scRNA-seq.
+For the in silico study, we simulate single cells from TF/pathway perturbation bulk RNA-seq experiments.
+We complement the simulated data with real scRNA-seq data upon CRISPR-mediated knock-out.
+Our benchmarks on simulated and real data reveal comparable performance to the original bulk data.
+Additionally, we show that the TF and pathway activities preserve cell type-specific variability by analyzing a mixture sample sequenced with 13 scRNA-seq protocols.
+We also provide the benchmark data for further use by the community.
+Conclusions: Our analyses suggest that bulk-based functional analysis tools that use manually curated footprint gene sets can be applied to scRNA-seq data, partially outperforming dedicated single-cell tools.
+Furthermore, we find that the performance of functional analysis tools is more sensitive to the gene sets than to the statistic used."

 # Featured image thumbnail (optional)
 image_preview = ""